DataDog/documentation/content/en/containers/kubernetes/data_collected.md

 ### Kubernetes state metrics core

 For more information, see the documentation for the [Kubernetes state metrics core][6] integration.
-This check requires Datadog Cluster Agent v1.12+.
+This check requires Datadog Cluster Agent v1.12 or later.

 {{< get-metrics-from-git "kubernetes_state_core" >}}

 ### Kubernetes state

-Note that `kubernetes_state.*` metrics are gathered from the `kube-state-metrics` API.
+**Note**: `kubernetes_state.*` metrics are gathered from the `kube-state-metrics` API.
 The `kubernetes_state` check is a legacy check.
 For an alternative, see [Kubernetes state metrics core][6].
 Datadog recommends that you do not enable both checks simultaneously.

 {{< get-metrics-from-git "kubernetes_state" >}}